juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/01_Creating_a_Basic_Map.md

 * Under the `Column` option (at the right) click on the little filter symbol (to the left of the `ε` symbol) and choose the `LandUse` filed.
 ![Categorize by Field](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/01_Creating_a_Basic_Map/06_Categorize.png)
 * Finally, click on `Classify` to add all the different values in that field.
 Once you do this, you will be able to rename each of the values and change their appearance.
-* By double-clicking on the symbol and on the `Lengend` value, change the appearance and the name of each value following this key (note that for all of them you should use a `Border style` `Solid Line`, with a `Border Width` of 0.1 and a `Border color` of #4d4d4d (HTML notation)):
+* By double-clicking on the symbol and on the `Legend` value, change the appearance and the name of each value following this key (note that for all of them you should use a `Border style` `Solid Line`, with a `Border Width` of 0.1 and a `Border color` of #4d4d4d (HTML notation)):
   * 01 - One & Two Family Buildings - Fill: 255,255,0 (rgb notation)
   * 02 - Multi-Family Walk-Up Buildings - Fill: 255,200,0 (rgb notation)
   * 03 - Multi-Family Elevator Buildings - Fill: 230,175,0 (rgb notation)